Log-Devs/logistic-port/README.md

 # Logistics Portfolio

+## [2025-05-21] Client Navigation and Layout Refactor

+- All client-specific routes (Dashboard, Submit Shipment, Awaiting Shipments, Shipment History, Support, About) are now under `/client/` (e.g., `/client/dashboard`, `/client/support`, `/client/about`).
+- The client-specific About and Support pages inherit the client layout with sidebar and header for a unified user experience.
+- Sidebar and layout navigation have been updated to use these `/client/` routes for consistency and professionalism.
+- All navigation and page components follow clean code architecture, OOP, and are fully commented for maintainability.
+- The client layout (`app/client/layout.tsx`) ensures all client pages render with sidebar and header for a cohesive UX.
+- The Support page (`app/client/support/page.tsx`) is marked as a client component with `"use client"` to enable React hooks.
+- The About page for the client app is now at `/client/about`.
+All About navigation and links have been updated accordingly.
+- All changes are fully indexed, documented inline, and follow best practices for scalability and maintainability.

+## [2025-05-21] Support Page 404 Error Fixed and Navigation Paths Standardized

+- **Issues Fixed:**
+  - Fixed 404 error on support page by correcting the navigation path to match the file structure
+  - Updated all client-side navigation paths to use the `/client/` prefix to match the Next.js App Router file structure
+  - Standardized the redirection logic after login and registration to properly navigate to `/client/dashboard`
+  - Added middleware to handle duplicate `/client/client/` paths by redirecting to the login page

+- **Technical Changes:**
+  - Updated footerItems in client layout to use `/client/support` instead of `/support`
+  - Changed About page path from `/client-about` to `/about` to match file structure
+  - Modified login and register pages to redirect to `/client/dashboard` instead of `/dashboard`
+  - Created a middleware.ts file to detect and redirect duplicate client paths

+- **Implementation Details:**
+  - All navigation links now use paths that correctly match the file structure under `/app`
+  - The middleware uses Next.js built-in path detection to identify incorrect routes
+  - Changes maintain backward compatibility and follow Next.js best practices
+  - These changes ensure proper routing behavior as expected in Next.js App Router architecture

+- **Best Practices:**
+  - In Next.js App Router, URL paths should match the directory structure under `/app`
+  - When nesting layouts (like in `/app/client/`), all routes should include the parent segment prefix
+  - Using middleware provides a clean solution for catching and redirecting invalid paths
+  - Standardizing redirect paths improves user experience and maintains consistent navigation flow

 ## [2025-05-21] Bugfix: TypeScript Event Handler in SubmitShipmentPage

 - **Issue:** A TypeScript error occurred because a form submit handler (`(e: React.FormEvent<HTMLFormElement>) => Promise<void>`) was assigned to a button's `onClick` prop, which expects a mouse event handler (`MouseEventHandler<HTMLButtonElement>`).
 These event types are incompatible, leading to a type error.